apache/spark/docs/security.md

   <td>
     Whether to fall back to SASL authentication if authentication fails using Spark's internal mechanism.
 This is useful when the application is connecting to old shuffle services that do not support the internal Spark authentication protocol.
-On the shuffle service side, enabling this option will block older clients from authenticating.
+On the shuffle service side, disabling this feature will block older clients from authenticating.
   </td>
 </tr>
 <tr>